-There's usually no single cause for being overweight, and there’s no single solution either.
+There's usually no single cause for being overweight or obese, and there’s no single solution either.
 But there are some simple steps you can take that will gradually shed pounds in a healthy way.
 (Hint: To weigh less, cook more!)Home cooking puts you in control of what goes into your food and your body.

 Here are some guidelines to get you into the kitchen and cooking healthy!

-Put veggies at the top of your shopping list and plan your meals around them instead of what kind of meat you’re going to prepare.
+- Put vegetables at the top of your shopping list and plan your meals around them instead of what kind of meat you’re going to prepare.
 Formula: more veggies; less meat.
 Beans are a vegetable, so have tacos with beans instead of hamburger, and add plenty of freshly chopped salsa, tomatoes and lettuce.
 The same goes for your lunch.
 Make sandwiches with less meat, and pile on the veggies.
 Go beyond lettuce and tomato!
 Add cucumbers, sprouts, spinach and sweet bell pepper strips.
 Hold the mayo, or use the low-fat or fat free kind.

-Article copyright © 2011 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.